RCmags/pulseInput/README.md

 # PulseInput
 This is a simple library for an interrupt based, non-blocking alternative to Arduino's [pulseIn](https://reference.arduino.cc/reference/cs/language/functions/advanced-io/pulsein/) function.

+# Example uses
+This library is well suited to read the signals of a RC receiver or the output of an ultrasonic distance sensor.
+Since it uses interrupts to measure the signals, one can read multiple signals without long delays in the main loop of a sketch.

+# How it works
+A pin change interrupt is used to detect when a signal is rising or falling, and the _on-time_ of the signal is measured in microseconds.
+This time is stored and used as the "data" of the signal.
+Therefore, this library is only suited to decode PWM-like signals, where the time of the pulse-width determines the value of the signal.

+# Dependencies
-It depends on the [PinChangeInterrupt](https://github.com/NicoHood/PinChangeInterrupt) library to measure the _on-time_ of digital signals.
-Consequently, this library is compatible with standard arduino boards (Uno, Nano, Mega, etc), ATTinys, and many other boards.
+This library depends on the [PinChangeInterrupt](https://github.com/NicoHood/PinChangeInterrupt) library.
+As such, it is compatible with many arduinos (Uno, Nano, Mega, etc), digiSpark ATTiny boards, any many other boards.
 Please see the documentation of PinChangeInterrupt to see if your board is supported.

-# Example uses
-This library is well suited to read the signals from a RC receiver, or the output of an ultrasonic distance sensor.
-Since it uses interrupts to measure the , one can read the signals while executing other code in the main loop.